Adding a Few More Veggies to the Daily Routine

 Proof That Salads Don’t Have to Suck

-We’ve been battling lingering dry coughs in our house lately—you know, the kind that leaves your throat feeling scratchy and restless.
-The weather has been all over the place, so today I reached for a remedy from my childhood: Snow Fungus Dessert Soup (糖水).
-What Is Snow Fungus Dessert Soup?
-It’s a light, slightly sweet Chinese…
+We’ve been dealing with lingering dry coughs in our house lately, the kind that leaves your throat scratchy and uncomfortable.
+The weather has been all over the place, so I did what my mom always did and made snow fungus dessert soup, 糖水.
+So What Is It?
+It’s a light, slightly sweet Chinese dessert soup…

 Hearty Eats: Braised Short Rib Ragù

 Braised short ribs might just be one of my all-time favourite comfort meals.
-They’re rich, hearty, and exactly what you need on a cozy night in.
-What I love most is that while they feel fancy, the process is actually very simple.
-You just let them slow-cook on the stove (or in the oven), and the result…
+They’re rich, hearty, and exactly what you want on a cozy night in.
+What I love most is that while they feel fancy, the process is actually really simple.
+You just let them slow-cook on the stove or in the oven, and…

 Chinese Turnip Cakes

-There’s something about the smell of turnip cakes (Lo Bak Go) sizzling in a pan that always takes me right back to my childhood.
-Every year, without fail, my mom would make batches of these savoury cakes, and they were a total hit with everyone—friends, family, and neighbours alike.
-In our culture, turnip cakes are…
+There’s something about the smell of turnip cakes sizzling in a pan that takes me straight back to my childhood.
+Every year without fail, my mom would make big batches of these savoury cakes, and they were always a hit — friends, family, neighbours, everyone loved them.
+In our culture, turnip cakes are more than…

 Pandan Ice Cream: A Taste of Comfort and Nostalgia

-If you’re craving a flavour that feels both exotic and deeply comforting, you’re in for a treat.
+If you’re craving a flavour that feels both unique and deeply comforting, you’re in for a treat.
 Today, I’m sharing my recipe for homemade Pandan Ice Cream.
-This is one of my all-time favourite unique flavours.
-Now, I’ll be honest—pandan can be a bit polarizing because it’s so distinct.
-It’s like a nice blend of rich…
+This is one of my all-time favourite treats.
+Now, I’ll be honest, pandan can be a bit polarizing because the taste is so distinct.
+It’s like a blend of rich vanilla and…

 Easy Miso Honey Glazed Salmon

-If you love salmon as much as I do, you’ve got to try Miso Honey-Glazed Salmon.
-It’s one of those easy, go-to dinners that’s both healthy and packed with flavour.
-The honey and miso glaze is super simple to whip up and takes the salmon to a whole new level.
-Perfect for busy weeknights or…
+If you love salmon as much as I do, you’ve got to try this miso honey-glazed version.
+It’s one of my go-to dinners because it’s healthy but actually has a lot of flavour.
+The glaze is really simple to whip up and it completely changes the dish.
+It’s perfect for those busy weeknights when you…

 Lemongrass Chicken Vermicelli Bowl